roryprimrose/roryprimrose.github.io/_posts/2010-09-29-custom-windows-workflow-activity-for-dependency-resolutione28093part-2.md

 Finally, the extension implements IDisposable.
 This will ensure that any resolved instances that are not torn down in any of the above events are correctly disposed when the extension is disposed by the workflow engine.

-The InstanceHandler<T> and InstanceManagerExtension classes provide the base framework for resolving and tearing down instances in a workflow execution.
+The InstanceHandler&lt;T&gt; and InstanceManagerExtension classes provide the base framework for resolving and tearing down instances in a workflow execution.
 The next post will look at a simple custom activity that will leverage these to provide a resolved instance to a workflow execution.

-[0]: /post/2010/09/16/Custom-Windows-Workflow-activity-for-dependency-resolutione28093Part-1.aspx
+[0]: /2010/09/16/custom-windows-workflow-activity-for-dependency-resolutione28093part-1/